It's official: Chicago Cubs hire former catcher David Ross as next manager

 The tweet says Ross agreed to terms on a three-year contract through the 2022 season with a club option for 2023.

-Ross, 42, had been working in the Cubs' front office and will replace Joe Maddon, who recently agreed to manage the Angels.
+.
 Astros bench coach Joe Espada had also been a finalist for the Cubs' job, but the Cubs reportedly will go with the familiar hand in Ross, who's been long rumored to be Maddon's replacement.
 Former Yankees and Marlins manager Joe Girardi, bench coach Mark Loretta, and former infielder Mark DeRosa had also reportedly been candidates to replace Maddon.

 Ross has no managerial or coaching experience, but that's not unusual for a first-time manager, at least throughout recent history.
 Ross spent parts of 15 seasons as a big-league catcher, the last two of which came with the Cubs.
 In his final season of 2016, when the Cubs won the World Series, Ross split time at catcher with Willson Contreras and Miguel Montero.
 Ross homered in Game 7 of the World Series against the Indians that year.